chus-chus/teex/README.md

 ## Contributing

+There is still work to do.
 Before contributing to **teex**, please take a moment to read the [manual](https://github.com/chus-chus/teex/blob/main/CONTRIBUTING.md).

 ## Acknowledgements
 This work has been made possible by the [University of Waikato](https://www.waikato.ac.nz/) under the scope of